noctisatrae/farseer/readme.md

 # farseer - another kind of Farcaster hub
-farseer is a lightweight re-implementation of a Farcaster hub that's extensible through plugins (custom message handlers).
-In short, you can bring your own DB, logic & infrastructure and harvest data from the protocol.
+farseer is a lightweight re-implementation of a Farcaster hub that **does not require syncing to operate** & is extendable through plugins.
+In short, you can bring your own DB, logic & infrastructure and harvest data from the protocol while fostering decentralization!
+If you like this project, **consider giving a star to the repository**: it's a real help for motivation!
+Looking for PRs, issues & feedback, so feel free to write something and send it to me!

+See the [todos](./todos.md) to see what's left to do :)

 ## How to get started?
 ### General architecture